 The objective of asset protection planning is to legally position one’s assets in such a manner that potential lawsuits are discouraged before being commenced.
 In other words, you situate your assets so that there is no economic incentive for someone to sue you.
 Asset protection planning is based on sophisticated, but legal business and estate planning strategies.
 It’s not new, it’s just not known.
 It is absolutely critical that you understand that asset protection does NOT involve hiding your assets or making fraudulent transfers to third parties.
 Such devices are unsuccessful, ruin careers and cause people to go to jail.
 More importantly, they are totally unnecessary.
 If an asset protection plan is properly implemented it is both legal and nearly impenetrable.

 That’s what we can do for you, your family and your business.
 It can be too late to engage in asset protection planning so act now before a creditor emerges.
+Read this to learn what a creditor is and why you should care.
 Our mission is to help people to protect their families and businesses for the immediate and long-term future.
 Once you understand the basics of the plan – and once we understand your specific needs to formulate a plan for you, a safe harbor for your assets can be developed and implemented.